MC-Student/UniversityPortal/README.md

 # UniversityPortal

-BUG FOUN: When pressing cancel on the login page, the logged in page opens regardless.
+BUG FOUND: When pressing cancel on the login page, the logged in page opens regardless.
 This needs fixing.

 - Work below due Wednesday!
 See some examples of UI [here](https://docs.google.com/document/d/1LjqK5Fo6xtL95sweyEVIr2FRsDMa_Td999YPmWQpeO4/edit?usp=sharing)
 - Review requirements for each tab in student app using [List of reports/apps](https://docs.google.com/document/d/1iLkEf6UJe8XEaxrWop2d4ez3JVAtTNC-8GSqJSv3daE/edit?usp=sharing  "List of reports as of Dec 14")